 Minor in Communication

 Students take three required classes, which can include a course in electronic media, and choose nine credits of elective courses.
 Electives relevant to broadcasting include voice improvement methods, announcing techniques and television direction.

 Bachelor of Arts or Science in Communication

 Students can learn relevant broadcasting techniques by choosing the electronic media concentration for this program.
 Some of the concentration classes cover announcing, voice and diction, electronic media writing and studio production.
 Additionally, students can choose nine credits of electives and take an applied learning class in radio and television.

 One of the college's at Butler University is the College of Communication.
 It's here that students can find the Eugene S. Pulliam School of Journalism.
 All students in this school complete internships prior to graduating.

 Minor in Journalism

 Students can learn some core broadcasting techniques in this 18-credit program through classes like news reporting and broadcast journalism.
 Students may also study topics in global media, media law and media ethics.

 To earn this degree, students must complete a total of 126 credits.
 The program is designed to prepare students to work as multimedia journalists.
 Students can acquire skills in writing and editing for broadcast media and reporting for television.
 Students may learn to operate audio and video equipment and produce televised news features.

-About 20 miles outside of Indianapolis in Franklin, IN, Franklin College has a bachelor's program in journalism with a broadcast journalism concentration.
+About 20 miles outside of Indianapolis in Franklin, IN, Franklin College has a bachelor's program in multimedia journalism featuring broadcasting courses.